Egida/Pitraix/README.md

 # Pitraix
 Modern Cross-Platform HTTP-Based P2P Botnet over TOR that cannot be traced.

-Design is based off intelligence agencies structures, for reasoning behind this design check `spec.txt`
+Design is made so even malicious peers cannot do any damage while protecting operator identity, for reasoning behind this design check `spec.txt`

 # Built-in Crypter and self-spreading
-Pitraix has ability to self modify it's own code which results in a completely different executable in terms of hash on every Host infection.
+Pitraix has ability to self modify own code which results in a completely different executable in terms of hash on every new infection

-it is done automatically and does not need operator intervention.
+All is done automagically and does not need operator intervention.

 # Cross-platform with some sneaky 1-days
-Pitraix works on windows 7 all way to windows 11 as well as linux
+Pitraix works on Windows 7 - 11 as well as linux

-it has ability to automatically privilege escalate on both, linux and windows.
+it has ability to automagically privilege escalate in both platforms

-on linux it does so by keylogging password when user runs "sudo" or "doas"
+Linux it does so by keylogging password when user runs "sudo" or "doas"

-on windows it uses a modified version of UACME (work in progress)
+Windows it uses a modified version of UACME (work in progress)

-- This release will only include windows version, next release will be linux as I iron out bugs from linux port

 # Dynamic Behaviour
 Pitraix automatically chooses different persistence locations on every host